palbp/sempre_a_codar/README.md

 # sempre_a_codar
-Projects developed wile streaming for "sempre a codar".
+Projects developed while streaming for "sempre a codar".